Logan-Hansen/PokemonCrystal/README.md

 - [X] Johto starters added - swarm on route 46
 - [X] Kanto fossils added - rare in swarm on route 46 and in Qwilfish swarm
 - [ ] Kanto legendaries
 - [X] Haircuts and grooming now twice as effective at raising happiness.
-Younger brother also now has 40/30/30 chances for better haircuts instead of 60/30/10
+Younger brother also now has 40/30/30 chances for better haircuts instead of 60/30/10 and works mondays
 - [X] Walking raised happiness twice as fast -> now 2 happiness every other step cycle
 - [X] Speed up egg hatch rates (twice as fast for everything)